dhutapratama/docs/validation.md

 #### Accessing Additional Data

 If your custom validation rule class needs to access all of the other data undergoing validation, your rule class may implement the `Illuminate\Contracts\Validation\DataAwareRule` interface.
 This interface requires your class to define a `setData` method.
-This method will automatically be invoked by Laravel (before validation proceeds) with all of the data under validation:
+This method will automatically be invoked by Lets (before validation proceeds) with all of the data under validation:

     <?php